 The Thoroughbred Makeover also serves as a national gathering of the organizations, trainers, and farms dedicated to serving these horses when they retire from racing, referred to collectively as the "Thoroughbred Aftercare" industry.
-The Thoroughbred Makeover offers networking and development opportunities to serve this community by way of educational seminars, demonstrations, and the Thoroughbred Aftercare Summit.
+The Thoroughbred Makeover offers networking and development opportunities to serve this community by way of educational seminars and demonstrations.